theryanl/mitigating_manipulation_via_randomized_reviewer_assignment/experiments/readme.txt

 The baseline_algo/ subdirectory contains files used to run a baseline assignment algorithm not used in the paper.

+The manipulation_experiment/ subdirectory contains the additional experiment regarding the algorithms' effectiveness against bidding manipulation.
+See readme.txt within.

-The testrunner files run the various experiments present in the paper and save .npy files of the output data.
+The testrunner files run the various assignment-quality experiments present in the paper and save .npy files of the output data.
 The experiments run by each testrunner are as follows:
 	- A: varies Q vs either objective, on a dataset
 	- B: varies size vs runtime, on uniform random simulation
 	- C: varies institution loads, on a dataset